Guide for International Students: International Standardized Tests

 By Deshan Mendis

 Standardized tests are admission requirements set by nearly every college and university in the US.
-This detailed guide to international standardized tests will help you learn about each one.
+This detailed guide for international students will help you learn about each one.

 A standardized test proctor hands a test to a student sitting at a desk among rows of other students at desks in a large classroom

 When applying for both undergraduate and graduate programs in the US, you are required to complete several standardized tests as part of the application process.
-These international standardized tests usually measure your academic performance, English speaking abilities, and your understanding of specific fields of study.
+These exams usually measure your academic performance, English speaking abilities, and your understanding of specific fields of study.

 Whether you are an undergraduate or graduate student looking to take the next step in your academic journey in the US, it is important to learn about the American college admission tests you need to take and start preparing for them in advance.

-Read on to learn more about international standardized tests, including English proficiency tests, undergraduate standardized tests, US standardized exams for graduate students, tests needed for specific programs, and testing waivers.
+Read on to learn more about English proficiency testsundergraduate standardized tests, US standardized exams for graduate students, tests needed for specific programs, and testing waivers.

 English Proficiency Standardized Tests